 The step "Create writable storage snapshot" will perform the following steps:

-You may rename the volumes, volume groups, and protection group as needed between the test recovery start and stop.
+The the volumes, volume groups, and protection groups may be renamed as needed between the test recovery start and stop.

 Do not destroy the protection group until after successfully completing the SRM cleanup operation.
 While deleting the test recovery protection group will not cause the test or cleanup to fail, it will orphan the vVol-related volumes and volume groups created during the test and manual cleanup of those objects will be required and will cause subsequent test recoveries to fail.

 An example test recovery volume group.